Blaenavon, Wales Guide

 Day Trips

-Approximately 30 minutes by car from Blaenavon.
-Immerse yourself in the stunning natural beauty of the Brecon Beacons National Park.
+Approximately 30 minutes by car from Blaenavon Immerse yourself in the stunning natural beauty of the Brecon Beacons National Park.
 Hike to the summit of Pen y Fan, the highest peak in South Wales, for breathtaking panoramic views.
-Explore the network of walking trails, discover cascading waterfalls, and enjoy the peace and tranquility of the Welsh countryside.
-The park is also a designated Dark Sky Reserve, perfect for stargazing on a clear night.
+Discover cascading waterfalls, ancient standing stones, and picturesque villages.
+Enjoy outdoor activities such as hiking, cycling, and stargazing in this designated Dark Sky Reserve.

-Approximately 45 minutes by car from Blaenavon.
-Hay-on-Wye, the "Town of Books," is a haven for book lovers.
-This charming market town nestled on the Welsh-English border is packed with independent bookshops, selling everything from rare first editions to affordable paperbacks.
-Explore the ruins of Hay Castle, browse the quirky shops, and enjoy the beautiful surrounding countryside.
-Hay-on-Wye hosts a famous literary festival each year, but it's a delightful destination any time of year.
+Approximately 1 hour 15 minutes by car from Blaenavon Hay-on-Wye, the "Town of Books," is a haven for book lovers.
+Browse through countless independent bookshops, selling everything from rare first editions to affordable paperbacks.
+Explore the ruins of Hay Castle and enjoy the town's quirky atmosphere.
+The town also hosts the annual Hay Festival, a renowned literary festival.

-Approximately 1 hour by car or train from Blaenavon.
-Bristol
+Approximately 1 hour 30 minutes by car from Blaenavon Cardiff

 Travel Time